 It’s not very often anymore, but I relish in the opportunities I am able to fill the tub up with bubbles, line the bathroom with candles, and sink deep into the hot water.
 Nothing relaxes my muscles like a hot bath, and the smell of burning candles is enough to help me drift off.

 I often find myself in the tub when I’m extremely stressed or overwhelmed- it really is so relaxing.

 Take a Walk

 Sometimes, you just have to get out.
-This is such a great way to recharge if you can’t pass baby off to someone.
+This is such a great way to recharge if you can’t pass the baby off to someone.
 Fresh air, sunlight, and a bit of exercise is always refreshing.
 Hiking is one of my favorite activities for this very reason.
-There is nothing like strapping your baby to your chest, and exploring nature.
+There is nothing like strapping your baby to your chest and exploring nature.

 Take a Nap

 If there’s anything you need, it’s probably sleep.
 I’ve learned to live on much less sleep than I used to, but there are still times when I get so tired that my quality as a mother and wife suffers because of that.
 Little A is 10-months-old, and there are still many times that I sleep when he sleeps- sometimes it’s the only way!